gaganeggday/taxi/README.md

 ## Application Source code

-The application source code resides in the `src` directory
+The application source code resides in the `src` director

 ## Pipelines